 Start turning the cauliflower into rice in batches.
 Place a few handfuls of the florets into the bowl of a food processor fitted with the “S” blade.
 Pulse the florets until you have small, rice-ish bits of cauliflower.
 Scrape the “riced” cauliflower into a large bowl.
 Repeat with remaining cauliflower.

-Whisk together the remaining lime zest, juice, a little splash of water, some salt and pepper, the grainy mustard, maple syrup, and 3-4 tablespoons of olive oil.
+Whisk together the remaining lime zest, lime juice, a little splash of water, some salt and pepper, the grainy mustard, maple syrup, and 3-4 tablespoons of olive oil.
 Pour it over the cauliflower rice and toss to coat.

 To the large bowl, add the radishes, parsley leaves, mint, scallions, chives, sliced apple, and roasted chickpeas.
 Toss it all lightly to combine.
 Top it all of with the diced avocado, sunflower seeds, and some more salt and pepper (I used lots, just sayin’)